looker-open-source/gzr/README.md

 $ gzr space export 758 --host foo.bar.mycompany.com --dir .
 ```

-One interesting use of exporting a space into a directory tree is that it can be placed under version control
+One interesting consequence of exporting a space into a directory tree is that you can then place its
-using a tool like git.
-In that way user defined content changes can be tracked over time, and older versions
+contents under version control using a tool like git.
+In this way user defined content changes can be
-of content can be restored if desired.
+tracked over time, and older versions of content can be restored if desired.

 Alternately, the space can be exported into a `tar` style archive file with the switch `--tar FILENAME`.